Taiiwo/College/documents/Unit 2 - Task 2 - A Report of OS.md

 ###Function

-An OS have 5 main functions.
+An OS has 4 main functions.

 - Manages memory
     - Allocates and retrieves data to and from memory addresses in the RAM